gvwilson/thirdbit/src/fiction/iffy/index.md

 and her mouth—she really should have brushed her teeth.
 She pulled the door open and squinted against the light.

-Johnson Wales forced a smile.
+Johnson Wales smiled at her.
 "Mind if I come in?"

 She wiped crust out of her eyes.